|

 The first of the believers will pass like lightning – a flash of brilliance across the darkness, then others like a gust of wind, like soaring birds, like galloping horses, some running, some walking, and some crawling, scraping across the bridge with trembling hands and knees, while the Fire lashes below.
 Hooks will snatch according to one’s deeds, yet by Allah’s mercy, the faithful will pass, one after another.
 (Musnad Ahmad, Sahih Hibban)

 When they finally reach the other side, their limbs trembling, hearts still pounding, the sound of the Fire will fade, replaced by a calm that descends like dawn after a storm.
 Before them will flow the Hawd, the blessed reservoir of the Prophet ﷺ, vast and dazzlingly white.
 Its water will be whiter than milk, sweeter than honey, and more fragrant than musk.
-The vessels upon it are as numerous as the stars.
+They will see cups twinkling as numerous as the stars.

 Imagine the moment their parched throats finally taste this water – cool, smooth, and utterly refreshing, washing away the heat and dryness of the long wait, the fear, and the exhaustion of the crossing.
 Every drop quenches not only thirst but longing; a sweetness fills their souls that they have never known before.
 Tears of relief and gratitude flow as they receive their own individual cup from the hand of the Messenger ﷺ himself.

 After drinking, they move towards the Qantarah bridge, between Paradise and Hell.
-There, all the grudges, jealousy, and bitterness that anyone holds towards another, any disputes and issues people had with each other will be resolved.
+Though their deeds have been weighed, people may still be holding grudges, jealousy, and bitterness from disputes and issues they had with others during their lives.
+Altercations, arguments, conflicts will be resolved.
 All negativity will be lifted from their hearts, until not a trace remains.
 The Prophet ﷺ said:

 إِذَا خَلَصَ الْمُؤْمِنُونَ مِنَ النَّارِ حُبِسُوا بِقَنْطَرَةٍ بَيْنَ الْجَنَّةِ وَالنَّارِ، فَيُقْتَصُّ لِبَعْضِهِمْ مِنْ بَعْضٍ، حَتَّى إِذَا نُقُّوا وَهُذِّبُوا، أُذِنَ لَهُمْ فِي دُخُولِ الْجَنَّةِ